Nancy Lopez

 Nancy Marie Lopez (born January 6, 1957) is an American former professional golfer.
 She became a member of the LPGA Tour in 1977 and won 48 LPGA Tour events, including three major championships.

+Early life

+In 1969, at the age of 12, Lopez won the New Mexico Women's Amateur.
+She later won the U.S. Girls' Junior in 1972 and 1974, at ages 15 and 17, respectively.
+Shortly after graduation from Goddard High School in Roswell, she played in the U.S. Women's Open as an amateur, first in 1974 and again in 1975, when she tied for second.

 Amateur career

-Lopez won the New Mexico Women's Amateur at age 12 in 1969, and the U.S. Girls' Junior in 1972 and 1974, at ages 15 and 17, respectively.
-Shortly after graduation from Goddard High School in Roswell, she played in the U.S. Women's Open as an amateur, first in 1974 and again in 1975 where she tied for second.

-As a collegiate freshman in 1976, Lopez was named All-American and Female Athlete of the Year for her play at the University of Tulsa.
-That year she won the Association of Intercollegiate Athletics for Women (AIAW) national intercollegiate golf championship and was a member of the U.S. Curtis Cup and World Amateur teams.
-Lopez left college after her sophomore year and turned pro in 1977, and again was the runner-up at the U.S. Women's Open.
+In 1976, as a collegiate freshman, Lopez was named All-American and Female Athlete of the Year for her play at the University of Tulsa.
+That year, she won the Association of Intercollegiate Athletics for Women (AIAW) national intercollegiate golf championship and was a member of the U.S. Curtis Cup and World Amateur teams.
+Lopez left college after her sophomore year and turned professional in 1977, and again was the runner-up at the U.S. Women's Open.